kubeflow/spark-operator/docs/user-guide.md

 ### Mounting Secrets

-As mentioned above, both the driver specification and executor specification have an optional field for configuring the list of Kubernetes Secrets to be mounted into the driver and executors, respectively.
+As mentioned above, both the driver specification and executor specification have an optional field `secrets` for configuring the list of Kubernetes Secrets to be mounted into the driver and executors, respectively.
 The field is a map with the names of the Secrets as keys and values specifying the mount path and type of each Secret.
 For instance, the following example shows a driver specification with a Secret named `gcp-svc-account` of type `GCPServiceAccount` to be mounted to